msu-cse-outreach/technovation-book/_sources/1-Intro/code-along.rst

     :language: python
     :nocodelens:

-    Write a program to instruct the ``turtle`` to draw a triangle.
+    Write a program to instruct the ``turtle`` to draw an equilateral triangle like the one shown above.
     ~~~~
-    # instruct turtle to draw an equilateral triangle like that shown above
+    # instruct turtle to draw an equilateral triangle

     # your code here

-That wasn't so bad, was it?
+It's logical, right?

 Now try your hand at writing a program to draw a hexagon: